sectrs-acai/shrinkwrap/documentation/userguide/quickstart.rst

   shrinkwrap --runtime=docker build --overlay=my-overlay.yaml ns-edk2-dt.yaml

 Finally, boot the config.
 Here, were are providing a custom kernel command line.
-But you could omit this and a sensible default would be used.
-Note that because EDK2 outputs ncurses-like output, this config starts the appropriate terminal in telnet mode and provides the command that you need to enter in a separate window.
-Follow the instructions, then in EDK2, navigate to Boot Manager -> UEFI Shell.
-This will cause the kernel to boot:
+But you could omit the command line and a sensible default would be used.

 .. code-block:: shell